han-xudong/libfrankapy/docs/development/index.md

 3. **Ask Questions**: Open a discussion or issue if you can't find the answer
 4. **Join the Community**: Connect with other developers and users

-We're here to help you succeed in contributing to LibFrankaPy!
+We're here to help you succeed in contributing to libfrankapy!